luau-lang/rfcs/docs/metatable-type-syntax.md

 }
 ```

+This could cause confusion with table properties named `metatable`.
+To combat this, a lint could be added which will warn upon setting table properties named `metatable`.
+To silence this lint, `["metatable"]` would need to be used instead.

 ## Alternatives

 `type T = { metatable {} }` could be too similar to field syntax.
 An argument could be made that `type T = { metatable: {} }` is too similar to metatable syntax.
 We could change the keyword to be `@metatable`, similar to how it is currently expressed as when converting a type to a string.
 However, this introduces a sigil, which increases cognitive load and harms readability.